Marie Osmond: Relationships, marriages, and children

 Osmond was briefly engaged to acting student Jeff Crayton in May 1979.
-However, they broke their engagement two months later.
+However, they broke off their engagement two months later.
 She also dated singer Andy Gibb around the same time.
 In 1981, she briefly dated John Schneider.

 Osmond has been married three times, including twice to the same spouse.
 In 1982, she wed her first husband, Stephen Lyle Craig, then a basketball player for Brigham Young University.
 Their first child, Stephen James Craig, was born in 1983.
 The couple divorced in 1985.
 "Steve and I had made several attempts to go back and make our very young marriage work, but it failed.
 I was being scrutinized in the tabloids and the paparazzi seemed to show up wherever I went.
 I was emotionally exhausted," she wrote in her autobiography.
 In 1986, she married record producer Brian Blosil in a private ceremony with her family in attendance.
 Osmond was drawn to Blosil's "dry sense of humor" after meeting him at a family party.
 Osmond and Blosil had seven children, five of whom were adopted.
 Their two biological children are Rachael and Matthew.
 Their five adopted children are Jessica, Michael, Brandon, Brianna, and Abigail.
 After 21 years of marriage, the couple divorced in 2007.
 Both parties released a joint statement stating that neither one assigned fault for the divorce.

 Following her second divorce, Osmond said she "never wanted to be married again".
 Despite this, she and her former husband Steve Craig reunited after their son arranged a meeting.
 They rekindled their relationship and secretly dated for two years before revealing it publicly.
 "I didn't want anybody to get hurt, you know if it didn't work out.
 And gosh, it just worked out," Osmond said.
-The couple remarried on May 4, 2011, in a private ceremony at the Las Vegas Mormon Temple with the bride wearing her dress from their original wedding in 1982.
+The couple remarried on May 4, 2011, in a private ceremony at the Las Vegas Temple of The Church of Jesus Christ of Latter-day Saints with the bride wearing her dress from their original wedding in 1982.
 A few months later, the newly remarried couple attended their son's wedding.
 "The thing about a second marriage is that you realize things you thought were so important aren't.
 I love being with my husband.
 He is the sweetest man I know.
 He lives to serve and really listens to people's needs," she told People magazine.

 Osmond's daughter, Jessica, is lesbian.
 In an interview, Osmond commented, "I know how I love my children and I know God loves all of his children as a father.
 I pray for everyone to use their lives to be happy and feel accomplished.
 That is what this life is for."

 In March 2020, Osmond stated that she will leave her fortune to charity upon her death, stating that it would be a disservice to her children to leave the money to them, and noting that they need to make their own money.